0marKhan/0marKhan/README.md

 Web Developer
 -------------

-- 🌍  I'm based in Pakistan
+- 🌍  I'm a US national based in Pakistan
 - 🤝  I'm open to collaborating on Websites

 <br><br><br>